There are some great summer reading programs that your children can take advantage of to earn FREE books and other prizes!

 Pizza Hut Book-It Program.
 This existed when I was a kid and is still going strong!
 It’s now called Camp Book It.
 Kids who read can earn a free personal pan pizza.
-They also have free printables for summer fun.
+They also have free printables for spring and summer fun.

 AND SAVING THE BEST (OR AT LEAST, MY FAVORITE!)
 FOR LAST…